miguel-arrf/miguel-arrf/README.md

 ---

-- 📫 I am currently working as a **Product Engineer at Unbabel**, working primarily on the Halo project, as a Full-Stack + iOS engineer, I'm one of the 3 engineers in the technical founding team.
+- 📫 I am currently working as a **Tech Lead at Halo, a Unbabel project**, doing Full-Stack + iOS engineer.
+I'm one of the 3 engineers in the technical founding team.
   - We've been on the Web Summit main center stage and at the United Nations AI for Good Global Summit.
 We've recently announced a partnership with **OpenAI**.

 - I won, twice, the **Apple Swift Student Challenge Award**.